bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--2 quarts of second stock.
                4 heads of celery.
-               4†oz. of flour.
+               4‡Ø∫. of flour.
-               Ω pint of cream or good milk.
+               Ì†∞int of cream or good milk.

 _Method._--Wash the celery well and cut it in pieces.